 50 best autobiographies & biographies of all time

-Enlightening and inspiring: these are the best autobiographies and biographies to read this year.
+Enlightening and inspiring: these are the best autobiographies and biographies of 2024, and all time.

 Reading an autobiography can offer a unique insight into a world and experience very different from your own – and these real-life stories are even more entertaining, and stranger, than fiction.
 Take a glimpse into the lives of some of the world's most inspiring and successful celebrities, politicians and sports people and more in our edit of the best autobiographies and biographies to read right now.